⚡ The Quick Scoop

 ✨ Ask the Canyoneering Guide

-Curious about what kind of shoes to wear in Kanarraville?
-Want to know how slot canyons are formed?
+Curious about what kind of shoes to wear in Kanarraville, how to conquer the 13 rappels in Pine Creek, or how slot canyons are formed?
 Ask our AI Guide!

 Utah's slot canyons are an absolute gift from the earth, offering a chance to walk through corridors of sculpted stone and connect with deep, geological time.
-From easy, sandy washes to challenging, wet technical scrambles, there is a slot canyon adventure for everyone.
+From easy, sandy washes to terrifying Level 4 free-hang rappels, there is a canyon here for everyone.
+Stay safe, check the weather, and keep exploring!

 Shauna @ VRGetaway